CSEI-EU/Nord_H2ub/README.md

 ## Description

 The energy hubmodel is a tool to evaluate the production of hydrogen and hydrogen derivatives based on renewable electricity.
-The model uses the framework provided by Spine tools, provides a data base of technology data, and enables the user to define the technologies and parameters of an energy hub.
-The model provides an investment as well as an pure dispatch optimization.
+The model uses the framework provided by SpineOpt for the optimization.
+The data management is based on the tools provided by SpineToolbox.
+The energu hub model provides a data base of technology data, and enables the user to define the technologies and parameters of an energy hub as well as input data preparation and output data preperation routines.
+The energy hub model offers an investment as well as an pure dispatch optimization.
 The results are assessed based on the levelized cost of energy.

 ## License